project-akri/akri/docs/roadmap.md

 how many nodes get the broker is limited by capacity.
 This is a fairly specific implementation that does not support all users' scenarios.
 The [New Broker Deployment Strategies proposal](./proposals/broker-deployment-strategies.md) discusses some ways the Akri Controller and Agent could be extended to allow for other broker deployment strategies.
-### Simple and scalable protocol extension
-All protocol discovery is currently implemented in each Akri Agent.
-The drawbacks to this and some potential solutions can be seen in the [Simple and Scalable Protocol Extension proposal](./proposals/simple-protocol-extension.md).